fbpic/fbpic/docs/source/advanced/boosted_frame.rst

     - Converting the input parameters from the lab frame to the boosted frame
     - Converting simulation results from the boosted frame to the lab frame
     - Avoiding the numerical Cherenkov instability (NCI)
-    - Estimating the speedup (number of iterations) in the boosted frame
+    - Estimating the number of iterations to use in the boosted frame
     - Understanding the transformation and resolution of physical objects in the boosted frame

 Principle of the boosted-frame technique (for LWFA)